syncfusion-content/winui-docs/winui/DataGrid/Row_Drag_and_Drop.md

 ### Row Drag over event

-`RowDragOver` event occurs continuously while record is dragged within the target SfDataGrid.
+`RowDragOver` event occurs continuously while record is dragged in the SfDataGrid.
 The `DataGridRowDragOverEventArgs` has the following members, which provide information for the `RowDragOver` event.
 * `Data` : Gets a data object that contains the data associated while dragging the rows.
 * `DraggingRows` : Gets the records which contains the data associated while dragging the rows.
 * `DropPosition` : Gets a value indicating the drop position which is based on dropped location